tpgillam/bream/README.md

 A JSON-like tree is a nested combination of `dict` (with `str` keys only), `list`, `int`, `float`, `str`, `bool` and `None`.

-An bream tree is a `dict` with some metadata and a payload; any valid JSON tree is a valid payload.
+A bream document is a `dict` with some metadata and a payload.
 For example:
 ```json
 {
     "_bream_spec": 1,